security-as-code/rampart-spec/README.md

 endapp
 ```

-The following mod configures CSRF Same Origin protection for specific HTTP endpoints.
-The hosts `host` and `host2:8080` are whitelisted such that protection is not applied to these hosts even if the source origin and target origin do not match.
+The following mod configures **CSRF Same Origin** protection for specific HTTP endpoints.
+The hosts `host` and `host2:8080` are whitelisted such that protection is not applied to these hosts even if the source origin and target origin do not match:

-The following mod configures CSRF Same Origin protection for specific HTTP endpoints.
-The hosts host and host2:8080 are whitelisted such that protection is not applied to these hosts even if the source origin and target origin does not match:

 ```
 app("CSRF Same Origin Mod 2"):